 Step 7: Apply any recommended fixes

-The troubleshooter checks driver status, service configuration, and system permissions.
-Consequently, it provides detailed reports explaining what it changed.
+The troubleshooter checks driver status, service configuration, and system permissions all at once.
+After it finishes, it provides a detailed report explaining every change it made.

-Microsoft regularly releases patches that fix hardware compatibility issues.
-Therefore, installing pending updates often resolves detection problems without manual intervention.
+Microsoft regularly releases patches that fix hardware compatibility issues, and installing pending updates often resolves detection problems without any manual intervention.
+This step is especially important if your microphone stopped working after a recent Windows update.

 Step 1: Open Settings (Windows + I)